 years of Royal inbreeding or just bad luck, the Stuarts were not a hearty family,

 So Mary became betrothed to her first cousin, the Protestant Stadtholder and Prince of Orange, William III (he was the son of Mary's aunt, Mary, Princess Royal and Princess of Orange) of the Netherlands.
-William was one of the most significant players on the European continent, and constantly strove to spread Protestantism and decrease the Catholic influence of France and Spain.
+(William and Mary are connected to the Hause family through this legend.)

 Pressured by a very Protestant Parliament, the very Catholic Duke of York agreed to the marriage of Princess Mary to William, falsely assuming that it would improve his popularity.
 But it didn't work, and in fact it eventually sealed his doom after his ascension to the throne as King of England.